MicrosoftEdge/MSEdgeExplainers/PenEvents/explainer.md

 2. The Windows "hotkeys" for pen interactions F18 through F20 are more of an implementation detail and fail to convey any semantic meaning about what the user is doing.
 In contrast, a penbuttondblclick event seems like a good fit for an Apple Pencil double-tap, so the current proposal has broader device applicability.

 ### Dispatching Additional PointerEvents
-Currently PointerEvents for pens represent some proximity to the digitizer (either hovering or in contact with it).
-The `pointerdown` and `pointerup` events represent a "button" of the pen coming in contact with the digitizer and then lifting.
-When the pen tip comes in contact and lifts the button would be 0.
-When the pen eraser button comes in contact and lifts the button is 5.
+Currently PointerEvents are named as such because the common trait of all devices that generate PointerEvents is that they point at some location on the screen.
+Specifically for pens, a PointerEvent represents a "button" of the pen coming into contact with the digitizer (or being moved near the digitizer) at a specific location.

-Because the actions represented by the proposed events don't occur when the pen is coming in contact with the digitizer, generating a `pointerdown`, `pointerup` and `click` event seem misaligned with the current PointerEvents spec.
+Because the actions represented by the proposed events don't relate to a particular location, generating a PointerEvent seems semantically wrong.
 As a result, this option is not being pursued.

 ## Open Questions:
 1. Microsoft Surface Hubs have more than one pen and more than one dock to hold those pens.
 Should a dock identifier be considered so that web apps could, for example, position drawing UI nearby the location of the dock which generated the event?